wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Awesome-Collections.md

 # Software Engineering | 软件工程

 - [Coding Interview University](https://github.com/jwasham/coding-interview-university): A complete computer science study plan to become a software engineer.

-# Web

-- [Front End Interview Handbook](https://github.com/yangshun/front-end-interview-handbook): Almost complete answers to "Front-end Job Interview Questions" which you can use to interview potential candidates, test yourself or completely ignore.

-- [Frontend Case Studies](https://github.com/andrew--r/frontend-case-studies): A curated list of technical talks and articles about real-world enterprise frontend development

-- [How JavaScript works #Series#](https://blog.sessionstack.com/tagged/tutorial): the series dedicated to exploring JavaScript and its building components.

-- [2018-Roadmap to becoming a web developer in 2018](https://github.com/kamranahmedse/developer-roadmap): Below you find a set of charts demonstrating the paths that you can take and the technologies that you would want to adopt in order to become a frontend, backend or a devops.

 # Backend | 服务端应用程序